garimamathur10/garimamathur/content/authors/admin/_index.md

       - Enhanced system security by addressing a critical vulnerability through improved validation of COM (Component Object Model) calls using C# and C++, while encrypting the existing KIX file and implementing tokenization to securely handle and store sensitive information, minimizing unauthorized access risks over 40 criteria.
       - Enhanced the existing User Manager GUI to support newly introduced MariaDB v10.5 privileges, improving data access management for over 2.5M users.
       - Created new database scripts for software which compiled database design to support 2022 server environment with existing functionality of validation logic.
+      - Collaborated closely with product managers and QA to deliver production-quality features through the full SDLC.

   - position: Software Engineer
     company_name: Accolite Digital
     company_url: ''